Rajpratik71/linux-manPages/cpio.md

        cpio(5)

 DESCRIPTION
        GNU cpio copies files between archives and directories.
-It  supports the  following  archive  formats:  old binary cpio, old portable cpio, SVR4 cpio with and without checksum, HP cpio, and various tar formats.
+It supports the following archive formats: old binary cpio, old portable cpio, SVR4 cpio with and without checksum, HP cpio, and vari‐ ous tar formats.

        The operation mode is requested by one of the following options:

        -o, --create
               Copy-out.
 Read a list of file names from the standard input and create on the standard output (unless overridden by the --file option) an archive containing these files.

        -i, --extract
               Copy-in.
 Read  the  archive  from standard input (or from the file supplied with the --file option) and extract files from it, or (if the -t option is given) list its contents to the standard output.
 If one or more patterns are supplied, read or list only files matching these patterns.
 The -t option alone implies -i.

        -p, --pass-through
               Pass-through.
 Read a list of file names from the standard input and copy them to the specified directory.

        -?, --help
               Give a short help summary and exit.